panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/react-context-example-gzovv?file=/src/Application.js)

-Let's look into more detail what has been done.
+Let's look into more detail at what has been done.

 First, `const UserContext = createContext('Unknown')` creates the context that's going to hold the user name information.